Are you the owner of the vehicle? How long have you owned it?

 Find out about the Lemon Law

-The Washington State Motor Vehicle Lemon Law is designed to help new vehicle owners who have ongoing problems with warranty repairs on their vehicle.
-Visit the Office of the Attorney General’s website for information about the Motor Vehicle Lemon Law.
+The Washington State Motor Vehicle Lemon Law is designed to help people who have ongoing problems with their new vehicle warranty repairs.
+See the Motor Vehicle Lemon Law on the Office of the Attorney General’s site.